RajG1205/MYRESUME/README.md

 # MYRESUMEe
-This the my basic resume ,which is made by the help of html and css.
+This the my different types of resume ,which is made by the help of html and css.